SunverApp/wander-node/README.md

+# wander-node

-# wander-node: A NodeJS wrapper for the WanderApp API
+A NodeJS wrapper for the WanderApp API.